 Skagit Valley is the perfect place for a getaway all year round.
 If the weather's nice, you can enjoy hiking, rafting, bird watching, and boating, as well as driving or biking tours, farm and seafood stands, or just sitting at a dockside bench.
 If it's raining, there's still plenty of indoor fun, including a major casino, museums, and numerous shops, galleries, and eateries.

-Here's the info you need to plan your own Skagit Valley getaway:
+The following is the info you need to plan your own Skagit Valley getaway.

 Fun Things to Do in Skagit Valley

 While spring is clearly the most popular time for a visit, Skagit Valley is a great getaway all year round.
 The fertile valley and water views inspire many artists, giving rise to a number of shops and galleries.
 Located only an hour north of Seattle, the rural panoramas provide a convenient and relaxing escape from city life.